silum/astrokat-wiki/Observation-target-specification.md

 * Target Y location
 * Flux model [optional]

+Note: All information provided in the catalogue file must be standard text, no unicode characters are allowed.

 ### Target name
 User free form string associated with the target.
 Sometimes a target may have a number of names associated and these can be listed using the '`|`' to separate names.